edggge/docs-site/docs/faq/bsc/bep.md

 ## What is BEP2?

-A simple token protocol for easy management of asset on binance chain <https://github.com/binance-chain/BEPs/blob/master/BEP2.md>
+A simple token protocol for easy management of asset on Binance chain <https://github.com/binance-chain/BEPs/blob/master/BEP2.md>

 BNB is BEP2

 ## What is BEP2E?

-A token protocol on BSC which is compatible with BEP2 and ERC20.
-It contains:
+A token protocol on BSC which is compatible with BEP2 and [ERC20](https://eips.ethereum.org/EIPS/eip-20).
+It extends ERC20 and contains more interfaces, such as `getOwner` and `decimals`.

-* Token Name
-* totalSupply
-* balanceOf
-* transfer
-* transferFrom
-* approve
-* allowance
-* Symbol
-* Decimal (up to 18)
-* Owner

 ## What is BEP8?